zebowork/zebo_help/en/concern/how-does-zebo-work.md

 # How does zebo work?
 Using is so simple
 * Step 1.
 Add your laundry to your basket
 * Step 2.
-Select your Zebo
+Select your zebo
 * Step 3.
 Post your job